Updated 2017 07 o2: To expand on the introduction.

 Estimates for the prevalence of slavery in the Roman Empire vary.
 Estimates of the percentage of the population of Italy who were slaves range from 30 to 40 percent in the 1st century BC, upwards of two to three million slaves in Italy by the end of the 1st century BCE, about 35% to 40% of Italy’s population.
 For the Empire as a whole, the slave population has been estimated at just under five million, representing 10–15% of the total population of 50–60 million+ inhabitants.
 An estimated 49% of all slaves were owned by the elite, who made up less than 1.5% of the Empire’s population.

 There was not much “freedom and equality” in those times, but many ideas of socialism, Utopia and Paradise on Earth were presented then in comedy and tragedy, and those then served to become the standards for what socialism in our times was to look like.
 It did not work out all that well, but here is a glimpse into what happened.

-Totalitarian socialism was almost always ultimately the end-stage of socialist evolution wherever socialism evolved, and most countries in the history of humanity went down that road and perished, either because socialism ran out of other people’s money or even out of people.
+Totalitarian socialism was almost always ultimately the end-stage of socialist evolution wherever socialism evolved.
+Most countries in the history of humanity went down that road and perished, either because socialism ran out of other people’s money or perhaps it even ran out of people.

 ” under communism,” [wrote Daniel Amneus, in The Garbage Generation], “the state’s guarantee of economic security weakens the male’s commitment to work and undermines his productivity.
 “The other day,” writes Eric Hoffer,